Justice Dept. memos back defiance of impeachment subpoenas

 At issue are subpoenas issued last fall after news broke of Trump’s July 25 phone call with Ukraine’s leader, Volodymyr Zelenskiy, in which Trump asked for an investigation into Biden and his son, Hunter.

 House Speaker Nancy Pelosi announced an impeachment inquiry on Sept.
 24. Three days later, Democratic-led committees subpoenaed Secretary of State Mike Pompeo.
+Additional subpoenas were issued over the next several weeks to multiple other government officials and diplomats.

 Since it wasn’t until Oct.
-31 that the House established rules for the impeachment inquiry in a formal vote, subpoenas issued before then — such as to Pompeo — are not legally enforceable, according to the Justice Department opinion.
+31 that the House adopted procedures governing the impeachment inquiry, subpoenas issued before then — such as to Pompeo — are not valid, according to the Justice Department opinion.
+Even when it passed the resolution, the opinion says, the House did not change the legal status of subpoenas issued before Oct.
+31 “because the resolution did not ratify them or otherwise address their terms.”

 “At the opening of this Congress, the House had not chosen to confer investigative authority over impeachment upon any committee, and therefore, no House committee had authority to compel the production of documents or testimony in furtherance of an impeachment inquiry that it was not authorized to conduct,” the opinion states.